EliAndrewC/l7r/setting/l7r.md

 Some of what's described above is based on historical example, and some is invented for the fictional setting of Rokugan and does not match the historical concepts of vows.
 The intent is for vows to combine the conventions described here while still drawing on historical Japanese vows, such as those sworn in a Shinto or Buddhist religious order.

-Here is the vow of obedience sworn by all members of the Order of Bishamon swear in Lion lands (different clans often have different versions of these vows):
+Here is the vow of obedience sworn by all members of the Order of Bishamon in Lion lands (different clans often have different versions of these vows):

 "I, [Monk's Name], vow unto Bishamon, the embodiment of strength and defense, and to the Order that serves him.
 I submit myself wholly to the guidance and authority of the Abbot, and to the teachings and principles of our sacred Order.